Mary Curnock Cook OBE – Chair of Corporation

 As an international performance poet he has brought poetry to coaching as a means of unlocking creativity and driving innovation in teams and individuals.

 QUOTE: ‘Being a governor enables me to bring my business skills and knowledge to help younger people advance in the world.’

 Michael Doolan – Staff Governor

-Michael is the College’s Curriculum Manager for English and is also staff union representative for UCU.
+Michael is the College’s Curriculum Manager for English and Maths, as well as staff union representative for UCU.

 Ian Valvona – Governor

 Ian Valvona is a civil servant at the Department for Education with experience of qualifications and curriculum policy, 14-19 education reform, youth engagement and participation and – most recently – children’s social care where he has led interventions in several Local Authorities judged by Ofsted to be inadequate for children’s social care services.
 He led on establishing independent children’s social care Trusts in Doncaster – the first of its kind in England – Slough and Sunderland.
 Ian is a trained broadcast journalist.

 Thomas Woolf, born and raised in London, is an entrepreneur and former professional athlete.
 His pioneering approach to frontier markets and technology has seen him build successful businesses in the UK, Middle East & Africa.

 Thomas’s commercial grounding was delivering innovative solutions for some of the UK’s leading banks as part of Accenture’s financial services strategy team in London.

 In 2011, Thomas launched JustGiving the world’s largest fundraising platform for charities, across the Middle East and Africa.
 JustGiving has raised over $4.5 Billion for 12,000 charities since 2002.